-pfBlockerNG is a very powerful package for pfSense® which provide advertisement, malicious content blocking and geo-blocking.
+pfBlockerNG is a very powerful package for pfSense® which provides advertisement and malicious content blocking along with geo-blocking capabilities.

 - Access the pfSense WebGUI (default 192.168.1.1)